-Medtronic, Inc. and Medtronic Vascular, Inc. ("Petitioner") request inter partes review ("IPR") of claims 1-9 and 11-20 ("Challenged Claims") of U.S. Pat.
-No. 8,048,032 ("the '032 patent," Ex-1401).
-The '032 patent is entitled Coaxial Guide Catheter for Interventional Cardiology Procedures and lists Howard Root et al. as inventors.
-Id., [54], [75].
+Medtronic, Inc. and Medtronic Vascular, Inc. ("Petitioner") request inter partes review ("IPR") of claims 1-4, 6-9, and 12-21 ("Challenged Claims") of U.S. Pat.
+No. RE 45,380 ("the '380 patent," Ex-1401).
+The '380 patent is entitled Coaxial Guide Catheter for Interventional Cardiology Procedures and lists Howard Root et al. as inventors.
+Id., [54], [72].
+The Challenged Claims were never subject to an Office Action, meaning there is no substantive file history for the '380 patent.

-The '032 patent describes a catheter assembly that reduces the likelihood of a guide catheter dislodging from the ostium of a coronary artery during the removal of a coronary stenosis.
-The purported invention requires a guide catheter ("GC") and a guide extension catheter.
-The latter is inserted into and extended beyond the distal end of the GC (i.e., into a coronary branch artery).
-Id., Abstract; Figs. 8-9.
+The '380 patent describes a catheter system that reduces the likelihood of a guide catheter dislodging from the ostium of a coronary artery during the removal of a coronary stenosis.
+The purported invention requires a guide catheter ("GC") and a guide extension catheter.1 The latter is inserted into and extended beyond the distal end of the GC (i.e., into a coronary branch artery).
+Id., Abstract, Figs. 8-9.
 In so doing, the guide extension catheter delivers "backup support by providing the ability to effectively create deep seating in the ostium of the coronary artery," thereby preventing the GC from dislodging from the ostium.
-Id., 2:45-50.
+Id., 3:1-5.

-&lt;sup>1 The '032 patent refers to the guide extension catheter as a "coaxial guide catheter."
-Ex-1405, ¶¶ 71 n.8, 118.
-A POSITA knew that the "coaxial guide catheter" of the '032 patent was commonly understood as a guide extension catheter because it extends the guide catheter further into the coronary artery.
+1 The '380 patent refers to the guide extension catheter as a "coaxial guide catheter."
+Ex-1405, ¶¶ 71 n.6, 118.
+A POSITA knew that the "coaxial guide catheter" of the '380 patent was commonly understood as a guide extension catheter because it extends the guide catheter further into the coronary artery.
 Id.; see also Ex-1409, 5:49-52 (referring to body 12 "as a guide catheter extension").

-The '032 patent admits that the use of a guide extension catheter inside an outer guide catheter was known.
-Id., 2:17-33 (describing the use of a "smaller guide catheter within a larger guide catheter").
+The '380 patent admits that the use of a guide extension catheter inside an outer guide catheter was known.
+Id., 2:40-56 (describing the use of a "smaller guide catheter within a larger guide catheter").
 Indeed, such a catheter-in-a-catheter assembly was well-known in the art and described as a "mother-and-child assembly."
 Ex-1405, ¶¶ 70-80.
 The child catheter (red in below figure) (i.e., the guide extension catheter) is essentially a tube that is inserted into and extends beyond the GC (blue in below figure) (i.e., the mother catheter) into the coronary artery.
 Id., ¶ 70.